NightKev/Simple-Python-IRC-Bot/README.md

 * Added custom command framework (manual invocation of bot action upon recieving specific messages from irc users (ex: "~quit"))

 ## v0.1
-* Create a bot that can successfully connect to IRC networks.
+* Created a bot that can successfully connect to IRC networks.